migueltinembart/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A game of tic tac toe - Assignement from the Odin Project
+A game of tic tac toe - Assignment from the Odin Project